-How do we create a classroom community where all students feel they are equal and belong?
-It turns out we’ve had more combined grade classes that straight grade classes since we began teaching, so we can’t imagine teaching any other way.
+How do we create a community culture where all students feel they are equal and belong?
+It turns out we’ve had more combined grade classes than straight grade classes since we began teaching, so we can’t imagine teaching any other way.
 First of all, we call it a combined class rather than a split class.
 It’s the first thing we do with parents because our combined classes are not like the old ‘split’ classes.

 When students come into our classroom on the first day of school they immediately collect into two different groups-the lower grade and the upper grade.
 They don’t know each other well and like to sit with their friends.
 We don’t give students a seating plan right away (or sometimes at all) so we can see which relationships form or are already in place, but then we slowly start changing their mindset about the combined class.

 So, What Are the Secrets to Creating a Comunity Culture?

 First of all, teaching a combined group of grade levels isn’t much different than teaching one single grade.
 In every classroom, there are students who are more or less mature than each other.
 There are students at different stages in their learning.
 There are students who know or do not know each other.

 Yes, the expectations for your different grade levels will be different, but it’s not as different as you might think.